InHouseQueue/InHouseQueue/README.md

   </a>
 </div>

-## This Project is no longer maintained.
-The bot is still being developed on a private repository.
+## The Bot is no longer open source, however it is still being developed on a private repository.
 Please feel free to clone this for your personal project, or if you are looking for the most up-to-date bot [Invite](https://discord.com/api/oauth2/authorize?client_id=1001168331996409856&permissions=1101927804016&scope=bot) it!

-### Pull requests are welcome
+### Pull requests are STILL welcome

 # In-House Queue
 ![](https://github.com/HenrySpartGlobal/InHouseQueue/blob/main/assets/banner.jpg)